Surprising Desktop vs Mobile Internet Usage Growth in Cambodia (last 10 years)

 But in Cambodia, not only the 50/50 share between desktop and mobile connections occurred much earlier than in the rest of the world and in Asia, by reaching this point already in September 2014 (instead of November 2016 in the world and June 2015 in Asia), but this trend didn’t last very long and completely reversed in June 2017 with computer connections taking back the advantage and, after a small drop in February 2018, continuing growing until today (January 2020) by reaching the same percentage in internet market share that they had about 7 years ago in 2013!

-Somehow similar trends are observed in Cambodia’s two main neighboring countries Vietnam and Thailand but certainly not as significant.
+Somehow similar trends are observed in Cambodia’s two main neighbouring countries Vietnam and Thailand but certainly not as significant.

-In Thailand, mobile connections reached 50% market share on May 2015 but only gained a more significant share on November 2016 and then declined again to currently stabilize at around 45%
+In Thailand, mobile connections reached 50% market share in May 2015 but only gained a more significant share on November 2016 and then declined again to currently stabilize at around 45%

 while in Vietnam desktop connections have always been dominant and the only time mobiles got close to 50% was on February 2017 when they peaked at a maximum of 45% back then.